 If your child likes to be outdoors and regularly mows your lawn, this could be a good job to explore.
 Mowing jobs could be one time while the homeowner is on vacation or for a whole summer if they find someone who can't or doesn't like to mow their lawn.
 Be sure to determine if your child will use your mower or the homeowner's mower.
 A great way to start a lawn mowing job for kids is to ask your neighbors.

 In addition to mowing the lawn in the summer, there are plenty of activities that homeowners may need assistance with throughout the year.
-Kids can explore tasks such as snow shoveling, rake leaves, and planting flowers depending on the season.
+Kids can explore tasks such as snow shoveling, raking leaves, and planting flowers depending on the season.
 The jobs can be done alone or together with the homeowner.

 If your child loves pets, this might be a great activity for both your child and the dog to get some exercise.
 Make sure that your child feels comfortable with the pet before they take them for a walk the first time.